sabegg2/Home_Sales/README.md

 ```

 <img src="images/q3.png" width=300>

+Three-bedroom, three-bathroom, two-floor, at least 2000 square foot homes built in 2011 have the lowest average sale price of these kind of homes while Three-bedroom, three-bathroom, two-floor, at least 2000 square foot built in 2012 have the highest average sale price of these kind of homes.

 4. What is the "view" rating for the average price of a home where the homes are greater than or equal to $350,000?